In this week’s podcast episode, I talk all about productivity and morning routines.

 I define my morning routine as from the time I wake up until when I start the productive part of my day.
 For me that is a 5:45-6am wake-up until around 9-10am when I get to work.

 I wake up with enough time to get up, get ready, and get in the car to take my kids to school.
 I’m on auto-pilot with my routine so much so that I don’t need to think about it.
-Refer to this episode and also this one to learn about my make-up caddy.
+Refer to this episode and to learn about my morning routine

 It’s almost impossible for me to forget anything with the way that I’ve organized this.
 In this week’s episode, I talk you through in detail exactly what I do, what I eat, etc.